-Music Spotlight is a series that will be posted once or twice a month in which I’ll talk about something music related that I’ve been enjoying since the previous post.
-I am by no means a music expert but I do want to share with you all what I’ve been loving.
+Music Spotlight is a series that will be posted once or twice a month in which I’ll talk about something music related that I’ve been loving since the previous post.
 You can find all of the posts in the Music Spotlight tag.

 I’ll admit that I have definitely been sleeping on Clairo (real name: Claire Cottrill) but when her debut album Immunity dropped on August 2nd, it seemed to be all over my social media and a couple of days ago, I decided to check it out.
 I’m so incredibly happy about that because I fell completely in love the minute the first song – Alewife – started playing.